SergioBenitez/state/README.md

-`state` has been extensively vetted, manually and automatically, for soundness and correctness. _All_ unsafe code, including in internal concurrency primitives, `Container`, and `InitCell` are exhaustively verified for pairwise concurrency correctness and internal aliasing exclusion with `loom`.
+`state` has been extensively vetted, manually and automatically, for soundness and correctness. _All_ unsafe code, including in internal concurrency primitives, `TypeMap`, and `InitCell` are exhaustively verified for pairwise concurrency correctness and internal aliasing exclusion with `loom`.
 Multithreading invariants, aliasing invariants, and other soundness properties are verified with `miri`.
 Verification is run by the CI on every commit.